 3. A U.S. expatriate is one who lost U.S. citizenship within 10 years before the date of death, and for whom it is reasonable to assume that a main purpose in doing so was to avoid U.S. taxes.
-The personal representative has the burden of proving otherwise.
+The executor has the burden of proving otherwise.
 See specific instructions for question 6 and Schedule A of page 2, and lines 4-5 and 7 of page 1.

-C. Who Must File.-The personal representative must file Form 706NA if the date of death value of the decedent's gross estate located in the U.S. exceeds the filing limit.
+C. Who Must File. - The executor must file Form 706NA if the date of death value of the decedent's gross estate located in the U.S. exceeds the filing limit.
 The filing limit is \$60,000 reduced by the sum of (1) the gift tax specific exemption (section 2521) allowed with respect to gifts made between September 9, 1976, and December 31, 1976, inclusive, and (2) the total taxable gifts made after December 31, 1976, that are not included in the gross estate.

-The personal representative is the executor, executrix, administrator, or administratrix of the deceased person's estate.
-If no personal representative is appointed, qualiiied, and acting in the U.S., every person in actual or constructive possession of any of the decedent's property must file a return.
+The executor is the personal representative, executor, executrix, administrator, or administratrix of the deceased person's estate.
+If no executor is appointed, qualified, and acting in the U.S., every person in actual or constructive possession of any of the decedent's property must file a return.
 If more than one person must file, it is preferable that they join in filing one complete return.
 Otherwise, each must file as complete a return as possible, including a full description of the property and each person's name who holds an interest in it.